-The Office of Sustainability and Environmental Resources (OSER) has committed to addressing problems associated with litter and floatables in the waterways of Frederick County.
-OSER organizes and conducts multiple annual watershed cleanups in order to combat Maryland's growing litter discharges that can affect our water quality.
+The Division of Energy and Environment (DEE) is committed to addressing problems associated with litter and floatables in the waterways of Frederick County.
+DEE organizes and conducts multiple annual watershed cleanups in order to combat Maryland's growing litter discharges that can affect our water quality.

 Frederick County offers an Adopt-A-Road program to local organizations to adopt sections of Frederick County roads for litter cleanup.
 The adoption lasts for two years, with an option to renew for two additional one year periods.
 More information can be found on the Adopt-A-Road page!